 Step 1: Prep your board

 It’s important to wax your snowboard at room temperature for maximum wax absorption.
-Also, you should loosen or remove your bindings prior to waxing.
+Having the board at room temperature allows for the pores on the base to expand with heat from the iron and ensures the wax is penetrating the material.
+Also, you should remove your bindings prior to waxing.
 This is vital because your binding screws create tension on your base when they’re mounted.
 This increases the likelihood of warping and dimples forming when heat from the iron is applied.

 Pro tip: Make a note of your stance before you take your bindings off.

 Next, you need to clean your base.
-You can use any citrus-based cleaning agent as a base cleaner, or you can purchase a snowboard specific base cleaner.
-Spray the cleaner and wipe off all visible crud with a rag.
+You can use any citrus-based cleaning agent as a base cleaner, or you can purchase a snowboard-specific base cleaner.
+Spray the cleaner and wipe off all visible dirt with a rag.
+Try not to use dish liquid, like Dawn, which will strip the wax away from the base of the board and will be counterproductive for waxing.

 Step 2: Heat your iron

 The temperature range for your iron will usually be on your wax package.
 If it’s not, try and get the heat to where the wax melts easily.
-If you put the wax to the iron and it smokes the temperature is too high.
+If you put the wax against the iron and it smokes, the temperature is too high.
 If you are using a clothes iron, this setting is a little harder to dial in.
-It’s usually around the wool range, it’s best to test this out first before dripping the wax on your board.
+It’s usually around the wool range, but it’s best to test this out first before dripping the wax on your board.

 Step 3: Drip the wax on your board